MaurycyLiebner/eZeus/README.md

 Only windows binaries are provided.
 If you want to play on Linux you have to build eZeus yourself.

-First download eZeus-0.8.0.zip and extract it in original game's directory (e.g. (...)/Zeus and Poseidon/eZeus).
+First download eZeus-0.8.0.zip and extract it in original game's directory (e.g. (...)/Zeus and Poseidon/eZeus-0.8.0).
 Install VC_redist.x64.exe from eZeus directory.
-Use engconverter-0.5.exe to convert original game's Zeus_Text.eng file to Zeus_Text.xml and put it in eZeus directory.
-You can run the game using eZeus.exe from eZeus/Bin directory.
+Use engconverter-0.5.exe to convert original game's Zeus_Text.eng file to Zeus_Text.xml and put it in eZeus-0.8.0 directory.
+You can run the game using eZeus.exe from eZeus-0.8.0/Bin directory.

 ## How To Build on Linux